 Scan your disk for errors regularly.
 There may be some lost fragments or links which may lead to error in application.
-Run Scandisk once a week to keep things running smoothly. the error checking utility in windows will scan and attempt to recover bad sectors.
+Run Scandisk once a week to keep things running smoothly.
+The error checking utility in windows will scan and attempt to recover bad sectors.
 Open My Computer > Right click the drive > Properties > Tools > click Check Now Button.
-Else simply type chkdsk /r at the command prompt.
+Else type chkdsk /r at the command prompt.

 6. Remove Startup items:

-Removing unwanted startup programs will speedup the windows boot process and your desktop will be ready quickly. some programs like Limewire or MSN messenger take time to load at startup, you can remove those and run them when needed.to remove Startup items: Start > Run > type msconfig > press OK.
+Removing unwanted startup programs will speed up the windows boot process, and your desktop will be ready quickly.
+Some programs like Limewire or MSN messenger take time to load at startup; you can remove those and run them when needed.to remove Startup items: Start > Run > type msconfig > press OK.
 Now in the System Configuration Utility uncheck the unwanted programs (better Disable All).

 7. Remove unnecessary Programs:

 Remove those programs which you don’t use anymore.
-This will free disk space and even help windows perform better.
+It will free disk space and even help windows perform better.
 Also, remove the windows unwanted components like Indexing services & Outlook Express from the Add/Remove windows programs.

 8. Keep PC updated:

 Look for regular updates, Enable Windows Updates, Updates includes major bugfixes which can be helpful.
 Look for new Service packs for better hardware compatibility.
-Update all device drivers, anti-virus programs and other applications.
+Update all device drivers, anti-virus programs, and other applications.
 Hardware Manufactures keep updating their device drivers for better and smooth functioning.
 I have written earlier on a Free Software To Update Windows Device Drivers do read that.